ttaubert/octoblog/source/_posts/2014-10-30-http-public-key-pinning-explained.markdown

 {% endcodeblock %}

 You can see that it specifies two *pin-sha256* values, that is the pins of two public keys.
-One is the public key of your currently valid certificate and the other is a backup key in case you have to revoke your certificate.
+One is the pin of any public key in your current certificate chain and the other is the pin of any public key *not* in your current certificate chain.
+The latter is a backup in case your certificate expires or has to be revoked.

-I received a few questions as to why I suggest including a backup pin and what the requirements for a backup key would be.
-I will try to answer those with a more detailed overview of how public key pinning and TLS certificates work.
+It is definitely not obvious which public keys you should pin and what a good backup pin would be.
+Let us answer those questions by starting with a more detailed overview of how public key pinning and TLS certificates work.

 ## How are RSA keys represented?